-This easy twice cooked pork stir fry is made with thinly sliced pork shoulder briefly seared then stir fried with vegetables!
-A quick and easy pork stir fry recipe, Twice Cooked Pork is perfect for weekday dinners!
+This easy Chinese twice cooked pork stir fry recipe is made with thinly sliced pork shoulder briefly seared then stir fried with vegetables!
+A quick and easy pork stir fry recipe, twice cooked pork is perfect for weekday dinners!

 Twice cooked pork is originally made with thinly sliced pork belly, here I had some leftover pork shoulder so this is the meat I used for this recipe.
 Pork shoulder is a great cut to use for any Asian style stir fry recipes.
 Make this recipe the exact same way with pork belly if you can.